Welcome to today's edition of the Rush 24-7 podcast.

 I live and work in Washington.

-And if I'm gonna live and work in Washington, I have to be able to get along with whoever runs the place, and I have to act like I'm in league with whoever runs a place, regardless who is running the place.
+And if I'm going to live and work in Washington, I have to be able to get along with whoever runs the place.

-I don't want to earn my money in Washington, and I want to keep so much of my money from going there in the first place, but more and more of our money is going to end up going there.
+And I want to keep so much of my money from going there in the first place.

-You believe we're having a tax cut debate here.
+You believe we're having a tax cut debate here?

-Well, this ought not be a debate.
+This ought not to be a debate.

 It's time to talk not only about maintaining these, but cutting more taxes.